 - Snowboarding isn’t allowed at Deer Valley Resort.
 So if you want to snowboard, this isn’t the resort for you.

-- Book your accommodation in advance as ski season is busy at Deer Valley.
+- Book your accommodation in advance as ski season is busy at Deer Valley and the resort limits the number of skiers at a time.

 - Certain restaurants require reservations, so make sure to book that ahead of time as well.
 Do note that a cancellation fee may be charged so keep that in mind when making reservations.